Race and Equity Framework

 The Obama Foundation Mayor’s Pledge

-Signal Hill Mayor Robert D. Copeland, with the support of the Signal Hill City Council, committed to signing the Obama Foundation Mayor’s Pledge.
+Signal Hill Mayor Robert D. Copeland, with the support of the Signal Hill City Council, signed the Obama Foundation Mayor’s Pledge.
 The pledge calls on local mayors to commit to the following actions:

 1. Review police use of force policies.